elfromka/ns-basic-search/README.md

 # ns-basic-search
-Basic search with real-time filtering of the dataset.
+React.js SPA real-time filtering of the dataset.